Polylux

 PDF pages, so we cannot rely on the builtin page counter.

-Instead, there is the logical-slide
+Instead, there is #toolbox.slide-number

-to see what the current slide number is.
+to see what the current slide number

-If you want to put that into relation to how many slides there are in total, you can also display
+If you want to put that into relation to how many slides there are in total,

 .